gLUK00/app_test/docs/en/02-user-guide/reports.md

 Clicking on a report opens the detailed view:

+> **[SCREENSHOT]** Report details page showing the status header and the list of executed tests with their status icons.

 ### Header
 *   **Status**: Success, Failure, or Running.
 *   **Progress**: Percentage of completion.